patrikx3/redis-ui/README.md

 * Full statistics pages, can be useful
 * This is just a New Kind on the Block in the Redis world, so, of course, there are advantages and disadvantages in the other Redis GUIs
 * Dark - Dracula / light themes
-* For the tree, it is possible will be refactored to be much more faster

 ## Releases
 https://github.com/patrikx3/redis-ui/releases